funcompbio/practical9/practical9.md

   * How to manipulate dates in data.
   * How to create and use factor objects.
   * How to create and use list objects.
+  * How to perform implicit looping through lists.
   * Learn visualizing data in different ways.

 # Setup and background